Since you're not just interested in the "what", we're happy to talk to you about the "how"...

 Davidson was formed in 2005 based on the following observations:

-1. Some companies in the last 20 years have favoured shareholder satisfaction at the expense of employee well-being.
+1. Some companies in the last 20 years have favoured shareholder satisfaction at the expense of employee quality of work life.
 As a result, paternalistic bosses gave way to a new breed of “super-wage” managers whose targets and pay were closely linked to performance and the company’s financial results.
 Making financial targets the priority often led to decisions that were painful for employees, like forced relocations and offshoring.
 It should therefore come as no surprise if a company is “cut off” from its employees.

 2. Consulting firms, whose strongest asset is their people, embraced this trend too.
 So over the years their brand images took a knock, and even more importantly, so did their employees’ working environments, due to a combination of the following factors: